slim-codes/blog-posts/open-source.md

 ## Benefits of open source

 Being a member of the Open Source Community brings many benefits including job opportunities, sponsorships, networking, improved communication skills, software integrity, and much more.
-Job recruiters certainly love people who give back to the community, being a member of the OS community will boost your chances of getting a job because it shows that you are committed to fostering new relationships and working with others.
-Interacting with strangers outside your comfort zone will also improve your ability to communicate ideas effectively when working on projects.
+Job recruiters watch out for people who give back to the community.
+Contributing to OS will boost your chances of getting  jobs because it shows that you are willing to foster new relationships and work with others.
+Remotely interacting with new people also improves your ability to communicate ideas effectively when working on projects.

 In the OS community, you are free to break things and make honest mistakes.
-Others will fix them and ensure that the software is working perfectly.
+Others will fix them and ensure that the software is working correctly.
 With Open Source, even when you abandon a project.
 The community will keep it alive.
 This saves you a great deal of time to work on other projects.
-Some major benefits oF contributing to Open Source:
+Some major benefits of contributing to Open Source include:

-- Free Swag
+- Getting free Swag.
-- Networking and meeting new people
+- Networking and meeting new people.
-- It makes you a better coder/writer - People will correct you whenever you break stuff or find errors in your work
+- It makes you a better coder/writer - People will correct you whenever you break stuff or find errors in your work.

-Imagine a world without Open Source.

 ## Getting started with Open Source